Skip to main content

 Australia and Tuvalu have a shared focus on quality education for Tuvaluan students.

-Every year the Australia Awards provide scholarships for around 12 Tuvaluan students to study at tertiary institutions in Australia and the Pacific.
-The awards enable students to gain the skills and knowledge needed to contribute to their country's development.
+Every year the Australia Awards scholarships are offered to approximately 10 Tuvaluan students to study at tertiary institutions in Australia and the Pacific.
+The scholarships enable students to gain the skills and knowledge needed to contribute to their country's development.

-Australia Awards focus on areas of importance to Tuvalu's development, including economic and public sector management, commerce, law, education, health, engineering, climate change and the environment.
+Australia Awards scholarships focus on areas of importance to Tuvalu's development, including education, health, engineering, and infrastructure suppport.

 Labour mobility initiatives